 “So humour can possibly harm you more than help you if not used in a positive manner.”

 But a cardiovascular event is a compelling reason to introduce conversations with loved ones about taboo topics such as fears, death, and the state of the relationship itself.
-In fact, humour can be seen as inappropriate when it involves discussion about medical diagnoses, treatment procedures, and illness outcomes.
+Humour can be seen as inappropriate when it involves discussion about medical diagnoses, treatment procedures, and illness outcomes.

 So humour can function as a social lubricant to introduce taboo topics, which Nicholas explains are, by their very presence, negative weights upon relationship satisfaction.
-Humour can serve to introduce difficult topics, but re-introducing topics that have become more serious are not related to positive relationship outcomes.
+Humour can serve to introduce difficult topics, but re-introducing topics that have become more serious may not be related to positive relationship outcomes.

 Heart patients clearly use humour to fulfill multiple functions, he adds – not all of which are necessarily positive.

 For instance, a patient joking about funeral arrangements, the medical procedure, or his/her companion’s future lifestyle following the patient’s death, negatively predicted relationship satisfaction – which also negatively predicted health.

 While recovering following a serious cardiac diagnosis, for example, patients can use humour:

 - to cope with the medical event